mcozine20/cs171-computer-systems/hw2-reclaiming-allocator/README.md

 ## What I was given

 ## What I had to do
+"Begin with the pointer-bumping allocator of Project 0.
+Here, allocation was performed in a first-fit, address-ordered manner with no reclamation of free space.
+It was simple, but it worked.
+For this assignment, we want to alter that allocator.
+First, it must reclaim free space.
+Second, it must allocate from the collection of reclaimed blocks preferentially.
+That is, if the allocator can fulfill a request by using a block that was previously made free, then it must do so.
+Pointer bumping allocation should only be employed when no reclaimed blocks can satisfy the request." - Professor Scott F Kaplan
 ## How I did it
 * Created a link struct to keep track of freed blocks of memory (lines 41-53)
 * Put a pointer to the link that stores the first freed block in the Globals (line 70)